-• LOAD_CACHE - load in the values from another cache.
+- LOAD_CACHE load in the values from another cache.
 Usage: LOAD_CACHE(pathToCacheFile [EXCLUDE entry1...]
 [INCLUDE_INTERNALS entry1...])
 Load in the values from another cache.
-This is useful for a project that depends on another project built in a different tree.EXCLUDE option can be used to provide a list of entries to be included.INCLUDE INTERNALS can be used to provide a list of internal entries to be included.
-Normally, no internal entries are brought in.

-• MAKE_DIRECTORY - Create a directory in the build tree if it does not exist.
+This is useful for a project that depends on another project built in a different tree.EXCLUDE option can be used to provide a list of entries to be excluded.INCLUDE_INTERNALS can be used to provide a list of internal entriesto be included.
+Normally, no internal entries are brougt in. - MAKE_DIRECTORY Create a directory in the build tree if it does not exist.
 Parent directories will be created if the do not exist..

-Usage: MAKE_DIRECTORY(directory)

-• MARK AS ADVANCED - Mark a cmake varible as advanced.
+Usage: MAKE_DIRECTORY(directory) - MARK_AS_ADVANCED Mark a cmake varible as advanced.
 Usage: MARK_AS_ADVANCED([CLEAR|FORCE]VAR VAR2 VAR...)
 Mark the named variables as advanced.
 An advanced variable will not be displayed in any of the cmake GUIs, unless the show advanced option is on.
-If CLEAR is the first argument advanced variables are changed back to unadvanced.
-If FORCE is the first argument, then the variable is made advanced.
-If neither FORCE or CLEAR is specified, new values will be marked as advanced, but if the variable already has an advanced state, it will not be changed.

-• MESSAGE - Display a message to the user.
-Usage: MESSAGE("the message to display" "Title for dialog") The first argument is the message to display.
-The second argument is optional and is the title for the dialog box on windows.

-- OPTION Provides an option that the user can optionally select Usage: OPTION(USE_MPI "help string decribing the option" [initial value]) Provide an option for the user to select - OUTPUT_REQUIRED_FILES Output a list of required source files for a specified source file.
+If CLEAR is the first argument advanced variables are changed back to unadvanced.If FORCE is the first argument, then the variable is made advanced.If neither FORCE or CLEAR is specified, new values will be marked as advanced, but if the variable already has an advanced state, it will not be changed. - MESSAGE Display a message to the user.
+Usage: MESSAGE([SEND_ERROR] "message to display"...)
+The arguments are messages to display.
+If the first argument is SEND_ERROR then an error is raised. - OPTION Provides an option that the user can optionally select Usage: OPTION(USE_MPI "help string decribing the option" [initial value]) Provide an option for the user to select - OUTPUT_REQUIRED_FILES Output a list of required source files for a specified source file.